Current News and Events at Desert Palm

 Find your local number: https://us02web.zoom.us/u/kc345rxbF9

-The Sunday Women’s Bible Study Group will meet via Zoom on April 28, 2021 at 3 pm.
+The Sunday Women’s Bible Study Group will meet in the church library this Sunday, May 30th, from 3 PM to 4:30.
+For those that do not want to come to the church we will also have it via zoom.
 We will be discussing "Mary the mother of Jesus pages 399 to 404—All Their Words and Why They Matter.”

 We enjoy a lively discussion sharing our thoughts and opinions that includes how events mirror our lives today.
 Please feel free to join us, even if you don’t have the book or have not read the chapter that we’ll be discussing.